rjohnsen/hhc-2025/content/act3/schrodingers-scope/_index.md

 ## Solution

+This objective emphasizes the importance of respecting scope during a web application penetration test.
+By following the provided instructions and constraints, I had to distinguish clearly between permitted and out-of-scope targets while still identifying meaningful security weaknesses.
+The challenge illustrates how overlooking scope guidance can lead to false positives, wasted effort, or ethical missteps, reinforcing that disciplined methodology is as important as technical skill in real-world testing.

 This objective is available on this url: https://flask-schrodingers-scope-firestore.holidayhackchallenge.com.
 Upon entering it I were presented with a Rules of Engagement (RoE) notice:

 ![Rules of engagement](/images/act3/act3-schrodinger-1.png)